tdw33/Dungeon-Java-Game/doc/full documentation/Week_3.md

 - Find character and enemy sprites
 - Gravity/Collisions

+**Completed:**
+- General game structure (features & menu files)
+- Find a common naming system for programming
+- Design classes and create a UML diagram
+- Generate a character (a block) that can move around
+- Pebble backstory

 ## Exception Handling
 Many members had course deadlines this week so the team had to balance between keeping up with the progress of game development and finishing individual coursework.
 Sprint planning meeting was delayed until after a deadline that several members had for their coursework.

 ## product contents

 ### Customer interview
-- I think Pebble helping more when sanity level drops is an interesting idea
-- I prefer the art style that is high-resolution
-- It will be good to explore a range of different backgrounds as the game progresses

 The customer suggested having a way to interact with the game by controlling the character so that the main character needs to be able to move according to user’s input.
-After the team presented a general idea of the background story and some possible features for the game, the customer expressed an interest in the sanity level feature.
+After the team presented a general idea of the background story and some possible features for the game, the customer expressed an interest in the sanity level feature again (same as the last customer meeting).
 After looking at several proposed art styles for the game, the customer had indicated that the one with higher resolution could show better layers of the ground and material types.
 Related to that, the customer also wanted to play in different backgrounds so a wider variety of scenes need to be constructed with relatively high resolution.

 ### User stories